alexplummer/audible-sleep-timer/README.md

 # 🎧 Audible Sleep Timer

-An Android app that creates a customizable sleep timer for Audible audiobooks, controlled entirely through your earbuds' hardware buttons.
+This fixes the built in sleep timer for Audible allowing you to restart the timer from your bluetooth headphones throughtout the night without looking at the screen.

 This is a [**React Native**](https://reactnative.dev) project, bootstrapped using [`@react-native-community/cli`](https://github.com/react-native-community/cli).

 ---